w3c/wg-effectiveness/process.md

 A Symposium aims to educate participants on a particular subject.

-Workshops and Symposium may be limited to W3C Members or open to the public.
+Workshops and Symposium can be limited to W3C Members or open to the public.
 Often these events result in new groups or work items within W3C, but this is not guarenteed.

 Workshops and Symposium has some participation and organisation rules, please see the W3C Process Document](https://w3c.github.io/w3process/#GAEvents) for details of these.

 # Liaisons
+W3C sometimes coordinates acitivies with another organisation or informs other organisations of W3C work relevant to their work or operations.
+Liaisons are managed by the [Team](#).

+[The Director](#) can negotiate a Memorandum of Understanding (MoU) with another organisation.
+This may be for many reasons including the W3C working with another organisation on a joint piece of work.
+The [AC](#) will be informed of an MoU before signing.
+For further details on MoU process please see the [W3C Process Document](https://w3c.github.io/w3process/#Liaisons).

+# Updating the Process
+The [W3C Process Document](https://w3c.github.io/w3process/) is updated similar to any W3C document.
+Every year, the [Process Community Group](#) amends the document based on comments expressed by the community, then sends the document for [AC Review](#).
+On a successful AC Review, the new process will be announced to the AC.
+More information can be found on the [W3C Process Document](https://w3c.github.io/w3process/#GAProcess).